SHreyank4Real/fuel_and_milage_calculater/README.md

 # D-Track (Fuel and Milage Calculater App)

-This README outlines the details of runnig and application and usage of code
+This README outlines the details of runnig the application and usage of code

 ## Prerequisites